Synonym(s)

 Occurrence/EpidemiologyThis section has been translated automatically.

-Up to 25% of patients have isolated lichen planus of the mucosa (see below Lichen planus mucosae).
+Up to 25% of patients have an isolated lichen planus of the mucosa (see below lichen planus mucosae).

 Familial lichen planus is rare.
-About 100 cases are documented.
+About 100 cases have been documented.

 EtiopathogenesisThis section has been translated automatically.

-To date, the etiology and pathogenesis of lichen planus (LP) is not fully understood.
-This is all the more astonishing as the disease has been distinctly described since 1869 (Wilson).
-Significant relationships to a specific HLA phenotype have not been demonstrated.
-There are few sharply defined correlations to autoimmune diseases, to viral infections, to medications (see Lichen ruber e medicatione) as well as to mechanical trigger factors (scratching, rubbing, etc. may lead to isomorphism; see also Köbner phenomenon).
-Lichen ruber-like lesions occur in chronic graft-versus-host disease (GVHD), in which alloreactive cytotoxic T cells and antibodies recognizing foreign MHC molecules are crucial effectors.
-Familial lichen ruber is well known, although very rare.
+Autoimmune reaction: To date, the etiology and pathogenesis of lichen ruber is not fully understood.
+There are associations with autoimmune diseases, viral infections, medications (see Lichen ruber e medicatione) and mechanical trigger factors (scratching, rubbing, etc.).
+Lichen ruber-like lesions occur in chronic graft-versus-host disease (GVHD ), in which alloreactive, cytotoxic T cells and antibodies that recognize foreign MHC molecules are decisive effectors.
+Familial lichen ruber is known (rare).
+Lichen ruber also occurs as a mosaic dermatosis(lichen striatus), which could be explained by a somatic mutation.

-The morphologic pathogenesis is also not fully understood (Vogt T (2018).
-The morphologic analogy of lichenoid dermatitic reactions led to the hypothesis that in lichen ruber there is an autoimmune reaction against epitopes of basal keratinocytes modified or induced by viral or drug induction.
-A striking feature is the marked proliferation of antigen-presenting cells (APZs), essentially Langerhans cells, which are detectable in early lesions of lichen ruber.
-The APZs may be attracted by the keratinocytes themselves, possibly via defective cytokine production.
-Ultimately, the nature of the autoantigens remains unclear to date.
-The antigen-presenting cells activate autoreactive T cells that produce further proinflammatory cytokines.
-Here, the Th1 cytokine interferon-gamma appears to play a key role.
+The morphological pathogenesis is also not fully understood (Vogt T (2018).
+The morphological analogy of the lichenoid dermatitic reactions led to the hypothesis that lichen ruber is caused by an autoimmune reaction against epitopes of basal keratinocytes, which was modified or induced by viral or drug induction.
+The marked proliferation of antigen-presenting cells (APCs) is striking, mainly Langerhans cells, which are detectable in early lesions of lichen ruber.
+The APCs may be attracted by the keratinocytes themselves, possibly via defective cytokine production.
+Ultimately, the nature of the autoantigens remains unclear.
+The antigen-presenting cells activate autoreactive T cells, which produce further proinflammatory cytokines.
+The Th1 cytokine interferon-gamma appears to play a key role here.

-It is undisputed that apoptotic destruction of basal keratinocytes is the common final pathway of the lichen-ruber reaction.
-Ligand-receptor-dependent dysregulation (TNF-alpha/TNFR1 = TNF-alpha receptor) is discussed as its cause.
+It is undisputed that the apoptotic destruction of the basal keratinocytes represents the common final stage of the lichen ruber reaction.
+Ligand-receptor-dependent dysregulation (TNF-alpha/TNFR1 = TNF-alpha receptor) is discussed as the cause.
 Keratinocytes eventually perish due to an interaction of FasL, the activating ligand of the Fas receptor, and Fas.
-Furthermore, membrane-damaging perforins are expressed, causing direct "pore formation" in the cell membrane with subsequent release of enzymatically acting serine proteases (see below Granzyme B) from the T cells.
-This cytotoxic activity explains vacuolization, pigment incontinence (loss of melanin to the dermis), apoptotic kamino bodies as morphological phenomena of the lichenoid reaction.
+Furthermore, membrane-damaging perforins are expressed which cause direct "pore formation" in the cell membrane with subsequent release of enzymatically active serine proteases (see granzyme B below) from the T cells.
+This cytotoxic activity explains vacuolization, pigment incontinence (loss of melanin to the dermis), apoptotic camino bodies as morphological phenomena of the lichenoid reaction.

-- Vaccinations and lichen planus: The occurrence of lichen planus after HBV vaccination has been described.
+Vaccination and lichen planus: The occurrence of lichen planus after c has been described.
 It is postulated that virally altered hepatocyte antigens express epitopes with homologies to keratinocyte antigens and thus activate autoreactive cytotoxic T cells.
 The occurrence of lichen planus after SARS-CoV-2 vaccination has been described several times (Zengarini C et al. 2022).
-In contrast to this, the etiopathogenetic significance of lichen planus to HHV-7/HHV-8 is not clearly provable.
+In contrast to this, the etiopathogenetic significance of lichen planus to HHV-7/HHV-8 cannot be clearly proven.

-- Diabetes mellitus: A strikingly frequent association is that of lichen planus and diabetes mellitus.
-One in 2 patients has a disorder of glucose metabolism and one in 4 has manifest diabetes mellitus.
+- Diabetes mellitus: An association of lichen ruber and diabetes mellitus is strikingly frequent.
+In every 2nd patient there is a disorder of glucose metabolism and in every 4th a manifest diabetes mellitus.

-- Contact allergens: The role of contact allergies to a number of metal salts (gold, amalgam, copper) is well known in oral lichen planus.
-Here, it is discussed that these hapten-type antigens may trigger a lichen planus reaction.
+- Contact allergies: The role of contact allergies to a number of metal salts (gold, amalgam, copper) is well known in oral lichen planus.
+It is discussed that these antigens can trigger an LP reaction in the manner of haptens.

 ManifestationThis section has been translated automatically.